 Various iterations of this exhibition have been featured in architecture and design festivals, museums and events around the world, including the Venice Biennale; the Chicago Architecture Biennial; Aalborg, Denmark; and Munich, Germany.

-Programming will accompany the exhibition run in the form of panel discussions with artists, SOM engineers, architects and community leaders; building tours; youth education programs; and panel discussions.
-All are among the on- and off-site events that will offer the public a deeper understanding of the intersections between art and engineering, and the impact the work has on the built environment.
+Programming accompanied the exhibition run in the form of panel discussions with artists, SOM engineers, architects and community leaders; building tours; youth education programs; and panel discussions.
+All are among the on- and off-site events that offered the public a deeper understanding of the intersections between art and engineering, and the impact the work has on the built environment.

 Skidmore, Owings & Merrill LLP (SOM) is one of the leading architecture, interior design, engineering, and urban planning firms in the world.
 Since its founding more than 80 years ago, SOM has earned a reputation for design excellence with a portfolio that includes some of the most important architectural accomplishments of the 20th and 21st centuries, and has been a leader in the research and development of specialized technologies, new processes and innovative ideas, many of which have had a palpable and lasting impact on the design profession and the physical environment.
 The firm’s longstanding leadership in design and building technology has been honored with nearly 2,000 awards for quality, innovation, and management.
 The American Institute of Architects has recognized SOM twice with its highest honor, the Architecture Firm Award-in 1962 and again in 1996.
 The firm maintains offices in New York, Chicago, San Francisco, Los Angeles, Washington, D.C., London, Hong Kong, Shanghai, Dubai, and Mumbai.